III Brigade, Royal Horse Artillery (T.F.): Active service

 The brigade, and its batteries, served with the ANZAC Mounted Division in the Sinai and Palestine Campaign until July 1917.
 With the division, it saw action at the Battle of Romani (4 – 14 August 1916) as part of No. 3 Section, Suez Canal Defences.
 This saw the repulse of the final Turkish attempt to cut the Suez Canal.

 The division then joined the Desert Column and with it took part in the advance across the Sinai.
 It fought at the Battle of Magdhaba (23 December 1916) and the Battle of Rafah (9 January 1917).
 The batteries were then re-equipped with four 18 pounders each.
 They then took part in the First (26 – 27 March 1917) and Second Battles of Gaza (17 – 19 April 1917).

 Reorganised

 Leicestershire RHA departed on 20 June 1917 for the Yeomanry Mounted Division.
 It formed part of XX Brigade, Royal Horse Artillery (T.F.) from 5 July.

-In July 1917, the artillery of the ANZAC Mounted Division was reorganized.
+In July 1917, the artillery of the ANZAC Mounted Division was reorganised.
 A new headquarters, XVIII Brigade, Royal Horse Artillery (T.F.), was formed for the division and took command of Somerset RHA.
 It was joined by Inverness-shire and Ayrshire RHA of IV Brigade, RHA (T.F.).
 With the departure of its batteries, III Brigade was dissolved.
 (Note: Frederick makes clear that XVIII Brigade was distinct from III Brigade and was not III Brigade redesignated.)